Juniper/mnha-software-upgrade/README.md

 3) Perform all actions automatically and upgrade the topology. python3.7 doUpgrade.py --params device_list.yml

+4) By default, script will record the total time spent for each stage of each node in teststats/timerstats.yaml
+* Execute with --no_timer will disable this functionality

 3.1) Prompt the user at every stage and upgrade the topology. python3.7 doUpgrade.py --params device_list.yml --prompt